Flex Time Description, Hours, and Benefits

 Employees don’t have one-size-fits-all schedules.
-Many aspects of their personal lives can conflict with the standard 9-to-5, Monday through Friday hours.
-Whatever the reason, most employees appreciate being able to follow a flexible schedule, also known as flextime.
+Many aspects of their personal lives can conflict with the standard nine-to-five, Monday-through-Friday hours.
+Whatever the reason, most employees appreciate the option to follow a flexible schedule, also known as flex time.

-Flextime allows employees to customize their schedules within a certain range of hours and days.
-About 27 percent of U.S. employers and organizations offered flextime to their employees in 2014.
-Gallup put it at 33 percent by 2017, so the concept is gaining in popularity, particularly in the marketing and advertising sectors.
-It can benefit employees and employers alike.
+Flex time allows employees to customize their schedules within a certain range of hours and days.
+About 27% of U.S. employers and organizations offered flex time to their employees in 2014.
+This reached as high as 44% in 2019, but many employers are struggling to find the best strategy.
+A well-planned flex-time arrangement can benefit employees and employers alike.

 - Monday to Friday, 7 a.m. to 3 p.m.

 - Tuesday to Friday, 7 a.m. to 5 p.m.